 Lower Nutritional Quality: Crops grown in micronutrient-deficient soils have reduced mineral content, affecting human and animal nutrition.
 This contributes to malnutrition and health issues, particularly in regions where agriculture is the primary food source.

 Increased Susceptibility to Pests and Diseases: Poorly nourished plants are weaker and more prone to infections, requiring higher pesticide use.
-This dependence on chemical treatments increases costs for farmers and contributes to environmental pollution.
+This dependence on chemical treatments increase the cost for farmers and contribute to environmental pollution.

 Soil Degradation: Nutrient-depleted soils become less fertile over time, reducing their capacity to support sustainable farming.
 Long-term deficiencies lead to the depletion of organic matter and microbial activity, further degrading soil health.